scoiatael/zosiaproject/README.md

 Admin user name and password
 ----------------------------
-Use SSH to log into django gear.
-And now run this command
+Use `rhc ssh` to log into python gear and run this command:

 	python $OPENSHIFT_REPO_DIR/wsgi/zosiaproject/manage.py createsuperuser

-And follow the steps.
-Now you should be able to login at
+You should be now able to login at:

 	http://django-$yournamespace.rhcloud.com/admin/